TU-Coding-Outreach-Group/cog_summer_workshops_2019/jupyter_introduction/README.md

 ## Materials
 * You will need a laptop with jupyter notebook installed
-* You can install jupyter by [itself](https://jupyter.org/install), or you can install [anaconda](https://www.anaconda.com/distribution/), which includes jupyter, python (with the spyder IDE), and Rstudio (recommended)
+* You can install jupyter by [itself](https://jupyter.org/install), or you can install [anaconda](https://www.anaconda.com/distribution/) (recommended), which includes jupyter, python (with the spyder IDE), and Rstudio

 ## To-do before workshop
 1. Download the two .csv and the .ipynb files in this folder and save all three files in one location